cran/modsem/README.md

 - `"dblcent"` = double centering approach (Marsh., 2013)
   - default
 - `"pind"` = basic product indicator approach (not recommended)
-- `"lms"` = The latent moderated structural equations approach
+- `"lms"` = The Latent Moderated Structural equations (LMS) approach, see the [vignette](https://kss2k.github.io/intro_modsem/articles/lms_qml.html)
-  - note: now implemented with multiple endogenous variables however it does not allow interactions between two enodgenous variables, it does however allow interactions between exogenous:endogenous and exogenous:exogenous
-  - do `optimize = TRUE` for faster convergence (experimental feature)
-- `"qml"` = The Quasi Maximum Likelihood estimation of latent moderated structural equations.
+- `"qml"` = The Quasi Maximum Likelihood (QML) approach, see the [vignette](https://kss2k.github.io/intro_modsem/articles/lms_qml.html)
-  - note: only works with a single endogenous variable.
 - `"mplus"`
   - estimates model through Mplus, if it is installed

-# New Feature (01.06.2024)
+# New Features (01.06.2024-05-06-2024)
-- New function for plotting interaction effects (`plot_interaction()`)
+- New function for plotting interaction effects (`plot_interaction()`), see the [vignette](https://kss2k.github.io/intro_modsem/articles/plot_interactions.html)
+- Interaction effects between endogenous and exogenous variables are now possible by default with QML-approach.
+- Interaction effects between two endogenous variables are now possible with the LMS and QML approach, using the 'cov.syntax' argument, see the [vignette](https://kss2k.github.io/intro_modsem/articles/interaction_two_etas.html) for more information.
+  (only available on GitHub, not on CRAN)

 # Examples